 - If you already have Course Extracts:

 - Please note that changes are taking place to the Course Extracts scanning service during summer 2017 with all links to content changing.
-More information is available on the course extracts web pages.
+More information on course extracts.

 - If you require Course Extracts for your 2017/18 Reading List:

 - Simply add a note for the Library in Aspire against any book chapters or articles on your reading list for 2017/18 that you wish to be scanned.
 We will process this for you, subject to licence restrictions, and link to the items.
 You will not need to fill out a separate Course Extracts request form if you use Aspire.

 For any other queries about resourcing your modules please get in touch with your Academic Support Librarian.

 Further information about the Course Extracts Digitisation Service.

 Email: clascan at warwick dot ac dot uk